statpascal/emul99/readme.txt

 This approach is sufficient to run the "Don't mess with Texas" megademo but the output of the recent Copper demo is rather distorted.

-The DSRs for the P-code (pcodedisk.a99) and host system (disksim.a99) disk simulation need to transform control to the simulator at some point.
+The DSRs for the simulated devices (serial, host and special P-Code disk system) need to transform control to the simulator at some point.
 This is done via an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas."

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
 Yet, as the simulator serves mainly as a test program for a Pascal compiler, the